-If a Remuneration Committee is established by Volati's Board, the Remuneration Committee shall prepare the Board's proposal for guidelines for remuneration of senior executives.
-The Board shall prepare a proposal for guidelines for resolution by the AGM when there is a need for significant changes to the guidelines, and at least every four years.
-If the Board has established a Remuneration Committee, the Remuneration Committee's recommendation shall be used as a basis for the Board's proposal.
+If a Remuneration Committee is established by the Volati Board, it shall prepare the Board's proposal for guidelines for remuneration of senior executives.
+Every four years, or earlier if there is a need for significant amendments to the guidelines, the Board shall prepare proposed guidelines for resolution by the AGM, and if the Board has established a Remuneration Committee, the committee's recommendation in this regard shall form the basis for the Board's proposal.
 The Meeting shall decide on the proposal.
 The guidelines shall apply to each remuneration obligation to senior executives, and any change to such obligation, decided after the meeting at which the guidelines were adopted.
 The guidelines do not therefore have any effect on previously binding contractual obligations.
 The guidelines shall apply until the new guidelines are adopted by the AGM and made available to the public on Volati's website.